NCBI-Hackathons/VirusDiscoveryProject/KnownViruses/README.md

 | Known unknowns | 4,713 | >50% to <80% | >85% |
 | Unknown unknowns | 4,204,364 | NA | NA |

+The CSV and JSON files are in /home/ss2489/Jan11_run

 These are the counts from the old run in bq